SPIN Selling was introduced by Neil Rackham in his 1988 book of the same name.

 In a 2021 interview with sales expert Aaron Evans, Rackham explains that B2B reps must embrace a more consultative approach in order to stand out in today’s overcrowded digital landscape.

-In this article, we’ll explain what SPIN Selling is, how it works, and what kinds of questions you should ask at each stage in the sales process.
+In this blog post, we’ll explain what SPIN Selling is, how it works, and what kind of questions you should ask at each stage of the sales process.

 What is SPIN Selling?

 SPIN Selling is a sales methodology that centers on asking questions that reveal the buyers’ needs, pain points, and challenges at the right time to deliver the greatest impact.